 (Order this image, photo gifts or prints)

-Now that the plant has closed, groundwater is still being pumped into the lake from the base of the coal mine, which
+After the plant was closed, groundwater was still being pumped into the lake from the base of the coal mine, which

-keeps a narrow section of the lake warm.
-Unfortunately this warmer water is inaccessible to swimmers.
-You can still
+kept a narrow section of the lake warm.
+Unfortunately this section of warm water was inaccessible to swimmers.
+Prior to June 2018,

-swim in the pondage, but without the warm water, this brown and murky water is much less appealing than it once was.
+you could still swim in the pondage, but without the warth, this brown and murky water was much less appealing than it once was.

-Prior to the closure in early 2017, the warm water made the pondage popular for a range of events including
+Prior to shutting down the power plant in early 2017, the warm water made the pondage popular for a range of events including

 the World Masters Games, the Australian Open Water Swimming Championships and the Latrobe City Sauna Sail.